 That is about a 10% difference by correcting for the density of the air.

-Next, for the water-side, let’s assume that we have an incoming water temperature of 170° and outlet water temperature of 190° across a boiler (a 20° Delta T).
+Next, for the water-side, let’s assume that we have an incoming water temperature of 170° and an outlet water temperature of 190° across a boiler (a 20° delta T).
 Our pump is moving 5 gallons per minute.
-The density of water at the average temperature of 180° is 60.59814, so now we can solve for the BTU transfer from the boiler into the water.
+The density of water at the average temperature of 180° is 60.59814, so we can now solve for the BTU transfer from the boiler into the water.

 |Standard Water||Improved Water|

 |Q = 500 x 5 x 20 = 50,000 btu/hr||Q = (60.59814 / 7.48) x 60 x 5 x 20 = 48,605 btu/hr|